 NOTE: Consult your Veterinarian first to make sure my recommendations fit your special health needs.

 Dr. Joi Sutton is a 1993 graduate from Oregon State University.
 She has practiced both in emergency medicine and general practice.
-Dr. Sutton has done extensive international volunteer work and is the President and Founder of Veterinary Ventures, a nonprofit organization that takes teams of veterinarians to undeveloped countries for humane medical care.
+Dr. Sutton has done extensive international volunteer work though Veterinary Ventures, a nonprofit organization that takes teams of veterinarians to undeveloped countries for humane medical care.
 She also runs a small animal practice in South Florida.